KeoShaw/Discord-Friend-Inviter/README.md

 5. Populate the other text files.
 Formats:

       -Friends.txt: [Discord user ID],[List of game commands, e.g. +csgo, +dota,etc., each separated by commas] Each friend is on a new         line.
-Friends receive invites (owners can be on this list)
+Friends receive invites (owners can be on this list).
+Friends can have any number of game commands.
+They will only receive           invites for games listed here, so you can customise which friends play which games.

       -commands.txt: [command],[full game name] each command is on a new line